Changing COVID-19 protocols complicate students’ plans to return to campus

 A resident of Temecula, California, Zietlow has already arrived near the UCLA campus and is living in a shared apartment.
 She said if all her classes were online and she was not already paying rent on the apartment, she would probably choose to stay at home instead.

-Zietlow said she has concerns of COVID-19, but she believes that UCLA’s public health policies are in the students’ best interest and will keep people as safe as possible.
+Zietlow said she has concerns about COVID-19, but she believes that UCLA’s public health policies are in the students’ best interest and will keep people as safe as possible.

 “The university has made testing requirements.
 I believe that is the key, personally, that I think we needed to really monitor the spread, especially with our new, more contagious variant,” Zietlow said.